inouiw/capacitor-native-google-one-tap-signin/README.md

  * @param parentElementId
  * @param options
  * @param gsiButtonConfiguration Not all button configuration options are supported on android.
- * @param onResult A callback that is passed an object with isSuccess, success and noSuccess properties.
+ * @param onResult A callback that is passed the result option object.
  */
 renderSignInButtonWithCallback(
   parentElementId: string,